 This policy will be reviewed annually by the Principal and RHoS.
 At every review, it will be approved by the full School Board.

 16. Links with other policies.

 This policy links to the following policies and procedures:

-- Rewards & Sanctóions (Behaviour)
+- Behaviour

-- Staff code of conduct
+- Staff [behaviour/code of conduct]

-- Concerns & Complaints
+- Complaints

 - Health and safety

 - Attendance

 - Online safety

 - Mobile phone use

 - Equality

+- Relationships and sex education

 - First aid

 - Curriculum

-- Anti-Bullying

-- Whistleblowing